-HPN and its affiliated Medical Groups actively take part in annual HEDIS measures.
+HPN and its affiliated Medical Groups actively take part in annual HEDIS measures in support of its contracted health plans.
 HEDIS Studies are conducted for all lines of business with 30 or more members and are in accordance with CMS and NCQA standards.